emu4crt/files/README.md

 | PAL  |   2560   |  288      |     60Hz    |
 |      |   2560   |  576      |     60Hz    |

 Custom resolutions can be added on Windows by using Calamity's CRT Emudriver (the best way!), Soft15Hz, Powerstrip, manufacturer drivers...

 For CRT Emudriver users:
  * emu4crt_NATIVE_RESOLUTIONS.txt contains all resolution informations to be added to VMMAKER's user_modes.ini.
  * emu4crt_RESOLUTIONS_SUPER.txt

 For testing pupose, emu4crt can be used with a standard PC screen and video drivers in window mode.

-# Configuration & usage:
+## Configuration & usage

 To enable resolution switch, use "video.resolution_switch" parameter in mednafen.cfg configuration file: